PinaAppleG/LunarLander-1/README.md

 which is currently set to False, as well as use a different api_key if you plan to upload to OpenAI

 4. Some results are printed to standard output after 100 episodes.

+5. If `record` is set to True, the results will be uploaded to OpenAI, and the url will be printed to standard out.
+Currently the agent is set to train for 25,000 episodes which can take several hours.